 Our longest equine resident, Mystic, is a 27 year old Standardbred born into the racing industry.
 Abandoned by his trainer when he was young, Mystic calls the sanctuary home where he most enjoys a quiet sunny afternoon sunbathing under the apple tree.
 Mystic is also known as “Mr. Dunk and Bubbles” as he loves to dunk his hay and grain in his water bucket, and don’t think of soaking it for him as he’s an independent boy and wants to do it himself!

 Brady came to us as “bad boy Brady” as he was extremely difficult to handle.
 Rearing, striking, biting, and otherwise bullying anyone who attempted to handle him, Brady had earned the reputation that preceded him.
 Unbeknownst to his former owner, he was a cryptorchid stallion underlying the dangerous behaviors he was displaying.
-Following his gelding surgery, Brady responded well to natural horsemanship and now is an active partner in our therapeutic horsemanship program.
+Following his gelding surgery, Brady responded well to natural horsemanship and has served in our therapeutic horsemanship program.
 He most enjoys being pampered by anyone who calls him “beautiful Brady blue eyes.”